Netflix/vmaf/resource/doc/external_resource.md

 External Resources
 ===================

-This page lists a set of 3rd-party tools that are built on top of VMAF.
+This page contains a list of 3rd-party tools that are built on top of VMAF.
+You can also find links to webpages where you can download FFmpeg binaries that support libvmaf.

 ### GUI Visualization Tools